Groestlcoin/zap-desktop/README.md

 ## Documentation

-If you would like to install from source, run a full bitcoin node, connect to a custom lnd instance or get involved with development please refer to our documentation:
+If you would like to install from source, run a full Groestlcoin node, connect to a custom lnd instance or get involved with development please refer to our documentation:

 - [Advanced usage](docs/ADVANCED.md)
 - [Configuration](docs/CONFIG.md)